databootcamp-final-project/group4-final-project/README.md

 ## Proposal For Final Project

-This document contains the proposal for our final project: Predicting future stock prices based on the history of their indexes.
+This document contains the proposal for our final project: Predicting future stock prices based on their historic data.

 ## Team Members (Group #4)